-As with other specialties, oncology too undergoes recurrent technological and process changes.
-This affects the entire revenue cycle of this clinically focused specialty; be it in documentation, billing and coding or filing of claims.
-Hence, apt coding is mandatory to timely collections/reimbursements in an oncology practice.
+As with other specialties, oncology Practice to undergoes recurrent technological and process changes.
+This affects the entire revenue cycle of this clinically focused specialty; be it in the documentation, billing, and coding or filing of claims.
+Hence, apt coding is mandatory for timely collections/reimbursements in oncology practice.

 - Coding: Is the incorrect coding causing issues in claim denials or rejections?
 Is there a drawback in capturing the CPT (common procedural terminology) codes?
 Is it possibly under coding or over coding?
-Is there a mix up or usage of incorrect modifiers?
-Bone marrow procedures or other transplants/transfusions that require expert coding is unavailable?
+Is there a mix-up or usage of incorrect modifiers?
+Bone marrow procedures or other transplants/transfusions that require expert coding are unavailable?
 Are the coders rounding off drug administration times instead of recording the precise time?
 Are the coders trained and updated in billing and coding rules of the oncology practice?
 Are the coders aware of the updated codes related to equipment/instrument (e.g. used in radiation oncology) use?
 Are they aware of the in-patient visit codes or the established office visit codes?
-Is the physician aware about codes as well?
-(It is not advisable to depend only on billers and coders to be aware of the codes as they are not a part of the medical decision making process).
+Is the physician aware of codes as well?
+(It is not advisable to depend only on billers and coders to be aware of the codes as they are not a part of the medical decision-making process).

 Careless billing practices can unfavorably affect revenues.
-It is essential to code accurately, and the earnings billed and collected on time.
+It is essential to coding accurately, and the earnings billed and collected on time.

 Why Medical Billers and Coders (MBC)

 As we approach the end of year-2017, it might be time for you to calculate the Account Receivable (AR) for 2017 and have a better approach towards 2018.
 Medical Billers and Coders hold 17 years of experience in medical Revenue Cycle Management (RCM) with a skilled team coders and billers.
 Get a quote for your Oncology Specialty.